 - Once your PC boots up, see if the problem still occurs.

-Drivers are essential in the Windows operating system.
-This is because they are used to communicating with their respective hardware.
-There have been reports of the error message occurring due to a bad driver or malfunctioning drivers.
-As it turns out, if the drivers on your system for your printer are not working correctly, you will not be able to use your printer.
+Drivers are essential in the Windows operating system, as they are used for communication with their respective hardware.
+There have been reports of error messages occurring due to faulty or malfunctioning drivers.
+It turns out that if the drivers on your system for your printer are not working correctly, you will not be able to use your printer.

-If this case is applicable, you will have to uninstall your current printer drives and then reinstall them.
-Doing so will also update the drivers since you will download them freshly from your printer’s manufacturer.
-To do this, follow the instructions down below:
+If this case is applicable, you will need to uninstall your current printer drivers and then reinstall them.
+Doing so will also update the drivers, as you will be downloading them fresh from your printer’s manufacturer.
+To do this, follow the instructions below:

-- To start, open up the Device Manager window by searching for it in the Start Menu.
+- To begin, open the Device Manager window by searching for it in the Start Menu.

-- On the Device Manager window, expand the Print queues list.
+- In the Device Manager window, expand the Print Queues list.

 - Before you install the new drivers, restart your computer.

-- Once the command prompt window is open, type in sfc /scannow and then hit Enter.
+- Once the command prompt window is open, type in “sfc /scannow” and then press Enter.

-- Wait for the SFC scan to complete the system scan and look for any corrupt files.
+- Wait for the SFC scan to complete the system scan and search for any corrupt files.